 Support the Campaign

 The Sanctuary Preservation Committee has been formed to oversee the raising of funds and their expenditure.
-We encourage you to speak with Campaign Chair Howard Schneider or other members of the committee.
+We encourage you to speak a member of the committee by contacting the office.

 All capital campaign contributors at or above the $2500 level will be acknowledged on the L’dor Vador wall (“From Generation to Generation”).
 Dedication Opportunities are available for donors of larger gifts.
 Donor recognition for gifts made to our Capital Campaigns since the year 2001 is on a cumulative basis.
 Every donation – however large or small – will become part of our permanent record.